Support + Funding

 By Air: Sea-Tac International Airport serves Seattle and is about 30 minutes from campus by car (during heavy traffic, this may take up to an hour), and about 1 hour via Link light rail

 By Link light rail: The UDistrict station, opening on October 2, 2021, is a short walk from the Graduate Hotel (2 minutes) and the Marriott Residence Inn (3 minutes).
-Both the U-District stop and the UW Station are a 15 minute walk from The Simpson Center.
-The light rail includes stops in Capitol Hill and Downtown - neighborhoods with many restaurant and entertainment venues.
+Both the U-District stop and the UW Station are a 15-minute walk from the Simpson Center.
+The light rail includes stops in Capitol Hill and Downtown - neighborhoods with many restaurants and entertainment venues.

 By bus: More than 60 bus routes serve the University District, including many with stops right on campus.